 - Lock up matches and lighters.
-Store matches, lighters and flammable liquids in a locked cabinet or drawer.
+Store matches and lighters in a locked cabinet or drawer.
 Teach children that matches and lighters aren't toys.

-- Be careful with candles and cigarettes.
-Keep burning candles out of reach, and extinguish candles before leaving the room.
-If you smoke, avoid smoking in the house — especially in bed.
-Be sure cigarettes are completely out before throwing them away.
+- Be careful with candles.
+Keep burning candles out of reach of children, and extinguish candles before leaving the room.

-- Use space heaters with care.
-Keep space heaters at least three feet (about one meter) away from bedding, drapes, furniture and other flammable materials.
-Keep children away from space heaters.
+- Use space heaters wisely.
+Keep space heaters at least 3 feet (about 1 meter) away from bedding, drapes, furniture and other flammable materials.
 Never leave a space heater on when you go to sleep or place a space heater near someone who's sleeping.

 - Keep your fireplace clean.
-An annual cleaning and inspection can help prevent a chimney fire.
+An annual cleaning and inspection of a fireplace and chimney can help prevent a chimney fire.

 See more In-depth